 It would be amazing if the first step in planning a wedding was actually cake-tasting or searching for your dream gown, but before the real fun can begin, step one is determining exactly what you have to spend on the big day.
 But even nailing down that number is only half the battle — you also have to figure out what to spend where.
 The costs go beyond the obvious items like flowers and food, and you don't want to head off to your honeymoon knowing you're over budget because you forgot about the transportation bill!
 To help demystify the details, we broke down a $25,000 budget below.
-If you have less (or more) to spend, visit our wedding budget tracker to calculate your own custom wedding budget and track payments.

-DRESS & STYLE: $3,250
+Dress & Style: $3,250

 Lucky lady!
 There are tons of gorgeous wedding dresses for less than the $1,500 you should budget for your gown — but don't forget that this figure also needs to take alterations into account.
 As for the other bridal style accoutrement, budget around $250 for your headpiece and veil, another $250 for shoes, accessories, and jewelry, and around $500 for hair and makeup — including the cost of trials and tips.
 Your hubby-to-be?
 He gets about $250 to cover the cost of his tux.
 And, finally, set aside $500 for both of your wedding rings.